 ZooAmerica began as The Hershey Zoo in 1916, when Milton S. Hershey opened his private animal collection to the public.
-Today, the Zoo features more than 200 North American animals, including bears, bobcats and lynx.
+Today, the zoo features more than 200 North American animals, including bears, bobcats and lynx.
 Guests can even take advantage of a special falconry demonstration or naturalist educational sessions.
-The newest addition to Hershey’s animal family is the Ocelot Exhibit.
-A unique experience for all, this exhibit features animals twice the size of an average house cat and are the only spotted cats remaining in the United States.
+A unique experience for all, the Ocelot Exhibit features animals twice the size of an average house cat and are the only spotted cats remaining in the United States.

 Lehigh Valley Zoo - Lehigh Valley

 Lehigh Valley Zoo is home to more than 294 animals representing 88 species, from African penguins to zebras.
 The zoo hosts more than 125,000 guests annually and offers hundreds of educational programs, camps for all ages and family-friendly events, making it one of the most vibrant educational and cultural institutions in the Lehigh Valley.

 Located near Leonard Harrison State Park in northern Pennsylvania and overlooking the picturesque Pennsylvania Grand Canyon, Animaland Zoological Park is home to more than 200 exotic, wild and domestic animals.
 The zoo contains 12 acres of exhibits from around the world and features animals ranging from monkeys and kangaroos to pygmy goats and even a Siberian tiger!